jaericho/jaericho.github.io/_posts/2021-05-14-First-Mac-in-a-long-time.md

 After only a day, I'm really enjoying the integration with my iPhone. iMessage and Wi-Fi password sharing, and iCloud are all nice.
 I'm staying in the iPhone eco system and I'm thinking of getting a Mac to help support my parents with their stuff, but let's see how well this works out...

-So let's list out my observations and gripes:
+So let's list my observations and gripes:

 * No 'delete' key, only Backspace labeled as Delete.
 (Altho' I just learned it is Fn-Delete.)
 * Different keyboard shortcuts.
 (I know this is all muscle memory that I'll have to overcome.)